 HERITAGE HIGHLIGHTS: The museum building dates to the 15th century

-The museum is housed in the oldest building in Amersham, which once formed part of a 15th century hall house.
-Behind the museum is an herb garden with plants traditionally used for medicine and cooking.
+The museum is housed in the oldest building in Amersham, which once formed part of a 15th-century hall house.
+Behind the museum is a herb garden with plants traditionally used for medicine and cooking.
 In the garden is a restored Victorian privy as the museum building had no water supply until the 20th century!

 Within the garden is a modern memorial marking the 500th anniversary of the death of the first Amersham Martyr.
 The Amersham Martyrs were seven Dissenters burned at the stake for their religious beliefs during the reign of Henry VIII.
 The first execution took place in 1511 and the last in 1521.

 The museum's large collection of local photographs can be explored easily through a special touchscreen display, and you can order prints of the images for a small fee.

 Local companies are featured throughout the museum.
 There is a display of Goya Toiletries products, including scented soaps.
 Goya had their premises in the old Weller brewery buildings from 1946 - 1985.